selfcustody/krux/docs/getting-started/installing/from-pre-built-release.en.md

 Different OS versions may have different port names, and the absence of ports may indicate a connection, driver or hardware related issue.

 #### A note about the Amigo
-Some Amigo screens have inverted x coordinates while others don’t.

-If after flashing `maixpy_amigo_tft` to your device you notice that the buttons on keypad input screens appear to be in the wrong order, please try flashing `maixpy_amigo_ips` instead (or vice versa) which should correct the issue.
+Some Amigo screens have inverted X coordinates, others display colors differently.
+For more info check this FAQ item: ["Why are the buttons on my Amigo in the wrong order?
+Why is my Amigo screen displaying the wrong colors?"](../../../faq/#why-are-the-buttons-on-my-amigo-in-the-wrong-order-why-is-my-amigo-screen-displaying-the-wrong-colors)

 ### Multilingual support
 Prefer a different language?
 Krux has support for multiple languages.
 Once at the start screen, go to `Settings`, followed by `Locale`, and select the locale you wish to use.
-If you have a microSD card inserted into the device, your preference will be automatically saved to a `settings.json` file at the root of the card.

 ### Upgrade via microSD card
 Once you've installed the initial firmware on your device via USB, you can either continue updating the device by flashing or you can perform upgrades [via microSD](../features/sd-card-update.md) card to keep the device airgapped.